DjangoGirls/tutorial/en/django_forms/README.md

 Being able to create new posts by clicking a link is awesome!
 But right now, anyone who visits your site will be able to make a new blog post, and that's probably not something you want.
 Let's make it so the button shows up for you but not for anyone else.

-Open `blog/templates/blog/base.html` in the code editor, find our `page-header` `div` and the anchor tag you put in there earlier.
+Open `blog/templates/blog/base.html` in the code editor, find our `container` `div` inside `page-header` `div` and the anchor tag you put in there earlier.
 It should look like this:

 {% filename %}blog/templates/blog/base.html{% endfilename %}
 ```html